Midnights

 October 21, 2022

 Midnights is Taylor’s tenth studio album, released on October 21, 2022, through Republic Records.
-A concept record about nocturnal ruminations, it was written and produced by Taylor with longtime collaborator Jack Antonoff.
-She has described the album as a collection of songs encapsulating “a journey through terrors and sweet dreams”.
-With Midnights, Taylor won “Album of the Year” at the 66th Annual Grammy Awards, making her the only artist in history to win the honor four times.
+Conceived as a concept record centered on late-night introspection, it was written and produced by Taylor alongside her longtime collaborator Jack Antonoff.
+She has described the project as a collection of songs that trace “a journey through terrors and sweet dreams.”
+With Midnights, Taylor won “Album of the Year” at the 66th Annual Grammy Awards in 2024, becoming the first artist in history to receive the honor four times.

-With Midnights, Taylor crafted a concept album around the question, “What keeps you up at night?”
-Within the 13 tracks, she mines those sleepless hours and the intrusive thoughts that disrupt her and – by connection – us.
-Like a restless mind, the album jumps from regrets to the glow of infatuation, to self-loathing, to self-assertion, and to ruminating about past decisions.
-Part of the album’s power is how it enacts how our adult selves are inextricably marked and intertwined with, but never completely defined by, our childhood and adolescence.
-At 32, Taylor reflects on the ghosts of the past and maps the rarely straightforward journey of fully becoming one’s self.
+Taylor crafted the album around the central question, “What keeps you up at night?”
+Across its 13 tracks, she explores those sleepless hours and the intrusive thoughts that unsettle her—and, by extension, us.
+Like a restless mind, the record moves from regret to infatuation, from self-loathing to self-assurance, and back to the quiet rumination of past decisions.
+Part of the album’s power lies in how it captures the way our adult selves remain inextricably shaped by our childhood and adolescence, yet are never entirely defined by them.
+At 32, Taylor reflects on the lingering ghosts of her past, tracing the often nonlinear and complex journey of becoming fully oneself.

 Background and Announcement